FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ## Installation Steps
 ### Setting up your Lichess configuration and Compiling the Web App.

 1. Fork the lila project on github and clone it from your repository using git.

+1. Using your favourite terminal emulator, change your current directory to the top level of the checked out repository.
+This is important for the successful execution of the Lichess build scripts.

 1. Set up the submodules by executing the following command: `git submodule update --init --recursive`.

+1. Run `./bin/build-deps.sh`

 1. Compile the scala application with `sbt compile`

-1. Add the base application configuration file to the `conf` directory in the checked out project. **This must be retrieved from Ornicar himself.**

-1. Add the application override configuration file to the `conf` directory in the checked out project.
-This can be found at : https://gist.github.com/clarkerubber/e0da7c22500fc6831a17 . **Note:** you should remove the exec_path unless you intend to use your own installed version of stockfish.
-If this is the case, you should change the path to point there instead.

-1. Using your favourite terminal emulator, change your current directory to the top level of the checked out repository.
-This is important for the successful execution of the Lichess build scripts.

 1. Run `sudo npm install gulp --global` (or `npm install gulp` and then add the install path of gulp to your PATH variable.)

-1. Run `./bin/build-deps.sh`

 1. Run `./ui/build`